 About Saint Joseph.

 Saint Joseph Regional Catholic School is a fully accredited school with classes for pre-kindergarten students through eighth grade.
-The Texas Education Agency (TEA) through the Texas Catholic Conference Education Department (TCCED) accredits St. Joseph Regional Catholic School.
+The Texas Education Agency (TEA) through the Texas Catholic Conference of Bishops Education Department (TCCBED) accredits St. Joseph Regional Catholic School.
 St. Joseph Regional Catholic School is staffed by degreed and certified teachers and qualified staff chosen, supervised, and evaluated by the principal for their competence and dedication to the development of each student to his/her potential.

 The motto of the Archdiocesan Catholic Schools of Galveston-Houston, “We transform the World,” expresses the sixty-eighth year commitment that Saint Joseph Regional Catholic School has made to the development of the whole child.
 Since it opened its doors on September 13, 1948, Saint Joseph has kept pace with changes in society while continuing its mission to provide quality education rooted in spiritual and moral values, to children residing in Baytown and it’s surrounding areas.